qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 }
 ```

-Then in one big if-else, There is the implementation of specific instruction: {[chip8.h](https://github.com/qikcik/CHIP8/tree/master/emulator/sources/chip8.h)}
+Then in one big if-else, Where is the implementation for each specific instruction: [[chip8.h](https://github.com/qikcik/CHIP8/tree/master/emulator/sources/chip8.h)]
 ```c++
 const uint16_t opcode = fetch_opcode(c);
 if(DEBUG_PRINT) printf("at %x instruction %x: ",c->pc_reg-2,opcode);